 In most cases, 3-4 bullet points will do the trick.
-Include and strong action verb and quantifiable result to make the most of each bullet.
+Include strong action verbs and quantifiable results to make the most of each bullet.

 To Break Up Blocks of Text